Ramaphosa says South Africa must stop attacks on foreigners, nearly 300 arrested

 South African businesses MTN and Shoprite closed stores in Nigeria on Wednesday after their facilities in the country came under attack.
 Other African countries from Ghana to Ethiopia and regional bloc the African Union have called on Ramaphosa to take action.
 Artists and citizens from across the continent voiced their anger on social media, with some threatening retaliation.

-Rwandan President Paul Kagame and Malawi's Peter Mutharika pulled out of the conference at the last minute, prompting speculation in South African media that the no-shows were linked to the attacks on foreigners.
-South Africa's Department of International Relations and Cooperation said the leaders who had confirmed attendance were all taking part, adding attendance was "satisfactory".
+REGIONAL INTEGRATION Rwandan President Paul Kagame and Malawi's Peter Mutharika pulled out of the conference at the last minute, prompting speculation in South African media that the no-shows were linked to the attacks on foreigners.

-WEF spokesman Oliver Cann said Kagame and Mutharika had informed conference organizers that they could not attend by Saturday before the attacks had started.
-Zimbabwe's foreign minister, part of a large Zimbabwean government contingent including President Emmerson Mnangagwa, said the attacks were "unfortunate".
+But WEF spokesman Oliver Cann said Kagame and Mutharika had informed conference organizers that they could not attend by Saturday before the attacks had started.
+Zimbabwe's foreign minister, part of a large Zimbabwean government contingent including president Emmerson Mnangagwa, said the attacks were "unfortunate".

 "It is unfortunate that African brothers go against each other neck on the neck in that kind of scenario, in an environment where we are looking forward to regional integration and co-operation and where Africa as a whole has embraced the continental free trade agreement as a bedrock of integration," Sibusiso Moyo told Reuters.
 There are a significant number of Zimbabweans living in South Africa and they have formerly borne the brunt of attacks on foreigners, along with Somalians and Nigerians.